SenchaProSvcs/ExtSpect/ReadMe.txt

 file expects that a touch2 directory will bein a root directory.
 Please make adjustments in index.html as needed.

-For installation of ExtSpect as a plugin, there are 2 things that you must do, and a couple more optional choices.
+For installation of ExtSpect as a plugin, there are 3 things that you must do, and a couple more optional choices.

-o Copy only the ux/extspect folder to just inside your app's main folder, at the same level as your index.html file.
+o Copy only the ../ux/extspect folder to be a sibling of your app's main folder.

+o In your app.js file, or in the file that uses Extspect, add the following:
+		Ext.Loader.setPath( {
+			uxExtSpect: '../ux/extspect'
+		} );
+This creates a namespace called uxExtSpect.
+You then require 'uxExtSpect.ExtSpect' to load in ExtSpect.

 o Somewhere inside the views that you build, add ExtSpect as a panel.
 The ExtSpect class extends Ext.Panel, but it can also be added using the